RSSchermer/arden-cdss-mini/README.md

 # A mini patient record with Arden decision support

-Executes the decision support defined in Arden syntax `.mlm` files in the `mlm` directory on a sample of example patient data.
+Executes the decision support defined in Arden syntax `.mlm` files in the `mlm` directory on a sample of example patient data using [Arden2ByteCode](http://plri.github.io/arden2bytecode/).

 ## Building